liuchang8877/SlidingFinger/README.md

 I have move out the view add and delete method

+//--- 2012.12.3
+SlidingFinger is a puzzle game, through the image splicing, make children's external things have a more intuitive concept, then the children's intelligence development, in order to achieve them.

 I am so glad to see  you can use my code for your app.

                                   Thank you.